Ar-Rutbah: Gulf War

-Prior to the Gulf War, the Iraqi government installed an Intercept Operations Center (IOC) in Ar-Rutbah, which is designed to provide local air defence control.
+Prior to the Gulf War in 1990, the Iraqi government installed an Intercept Operations Center (IOC) in Ar-Rutbah, which was designed to provide local air defence control.
 The various IOCs were linked through an extensive optical fiber communications net.
 The IOCs were subordinate to the National Air Defense Operations Center (ADOC), based in Baghdad, that controlled air defense nationally.
 In the late 1980s, the Iraqi government also expanded its facility at Ar-Rutbah to produce acids and other chemical compounds.
 It may also have established a complex called 'Project 9320' in the area, which had three factories to produce secondary chemicals used in manufacturing nerve gas.

 On 22 January 1991, an RAF Tornado (ZA467, part of No. 16 Squadron) crashed into the ground at Ar-Rutbah whilst on a low level ground attack mission.
 Both the pilot, Squadron Leader Gary Lennox, and the co-pilot, Squadron Leader Paul Weeks, were killed.
 It has been reported that they were attacking a radar site.
 It has also been suggested that the cause of the crash was either problems with night vision gear or flashes from anti aircraft artillery causing distractions.
 Russian and Iraqi sources claim that this aircraft was shot down by an Iraqi Mikoyan MiG-29 armed with R-60 (missile) piloted by Jameel Sayhood, who later crashed his plane while maneuvering McDonnell Douglas F-15 Eagle piloted by Cesar Rodriguez (pilot).